 We believe in the full deity and humanity of Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious and atoning death through His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, in His present rule as Head of the Church and in His personal return in power and glory.

 A disciple is someone who has believed the message of the gospel, responded to the call of God in repentant faith, been baptized and, through the power of the Holy Spirit, is seeking to understand and obey all that Jesus taught his first disciples.
 (Matt 28:19)

 Founded in 1976 by Dr. James Houston and James R. Hiskey, the Institute has focused on providing leading teachers who can address important issues of the day from the perspective of Biblical orthodoxy and also on discipling of individuals in small groups.

 The name of C.S.
 Lewis was chosen because of his focus on core essentials of the faith that reach across denominational boundaries.
 He was also an outstanding example of a lay person who came to Christ and lived out his faith in a secular calling.
 As a major figure in 20th century Christianity, he has been able to communicate his faith in a profound way.

 “The C.S.
-Lewis Institute has equipped not just people in our church but our church.” -Dr. John Hutchinson, Senior Pastor, McLean Presbyterian Church, McLean, VA
+Lewis Institute has equipped not just people in our church but our church.” - Dr. John Hutchinson, former Senior Pastor, McLean Presbyterian Church, McLean, VA